Why these on-trend accessories are much easier than they look

 There are so many design possibilities with shawls, too, and not just in terms of basic shape.
 You can use an all-over lace pattern to make a bold statement or go for the less is more approach, like LK designer Julie Ferguson has done in this beautiful shawl.
 It’s mostly worked in stocking stitch but has a pretty lace edging.

 Play around with colour and experiment with the effects of self-patterning yarn.
 That’s what Julie did in her Head Over Heels shawl.
-Click here to download the pattern for free!
+Click here to download the pattern!

 Even though shawls are usually worked rows, you will probably require a circular needle.
 That’s because you’re going to be working a lot of increases and your final stitch count could be in the hundreds!
 Using a circular needle means you won’t have to squash your knitting to make it fit on your needle.
 Simply treat one tip as your left needle and the other tip as the right needle and knit as normal, turning the work at the end of each row.

 When you look at a triangular-based shawl, the cast-on row sits in the centre of the top edge.
 You begin with just a few cast-on stitches then work from the top down and use increases to create the shape.
 These increases often sit at the outer edges and on either side of the centre, making the fabric fan out to eventually create your top edge.
 The cast-off row runs along the diagonal edges.

 Knit and purl